Welcome to Robins!

-Please ensure that P.E. kit is in School on a Monday and Tuesday, any earrings are removed if possible and long hair is tied back.
+Please ensure that P.E. kit is in School on a Monday, any earrings are removed if possible and long hair is tied back.
 Thank you!

 Robin Class Library Day

 Our Library day is (to be arranged).

 Your child is able to choose a library book on (to be arranged) and keep it for a week.